 Next up then – a specific focus on fitness is always a great area for self improvement.
 This will not only impact your health and wellbeing – both mentally and physically.
 But you’ll also then notice a knock-on effect when it comes to your confidence and just generally how you feel about yourself.

 If you have some bad spending habits, see how you can curb these.
 If you find your debts are growing, take control before they start to escalate.
-Not even thought about saving?
-Then there’s your next task!
+Not even thought about saving or investing?!
+Then nows the time!

 You can go for the self-taught route, or take courses, get qualifications, learn from others.
 There’s plenty of options.
 Find what works for you.
 This moves me onto my next key area for self improvement which is…